YaroslavGrushko/decision-theory--planning-/README.md

 ## Get Started

-To launch this app you need Windows operation system and Matlab.
+### NOTE: To launch this app you need Windows operation system and Matlab.

+1. download decision-theory--planning- project.
+2. open Plan.sln in Visual Studio and rebuild solution.
+3. copy all files from input data folder to Plan->bin->Debug folder
+4. run Solution
+5. enjoy it!

+### Thanks!